lunakibby/spore-SolarSystemTweaks/README.md

 ### Special: Progenitor
 - This dramatically reduces the games ability to spawn alien empires to almost never spawn spacefaring species, you get to watch idle as the other species are still tribal or have no interest in space!
 (This is a very difficult start)
 - Lore: Your species was first if not THE first to evolve on the galactic stage, you are the precursor species that will leave unusual technology behind!

+Please note that the Sparse, Cramped & Progenitor variations are not as drastic of a change as I wanted them to be, will investigate further